KushalVenkatesh/r-wrapper-nlc/README.md

 * deleteAllClassifiers (classifiersId)
 * statusClassifier (classifierId)

 Besides these functions, there are other functions related to the evaluation.
-Functions related to the model evaluation are defined in ModelEvaluation.R script.
+Functions related to the model evaluation are defined in model_evaluation.R script.
 These functions are:

 * test (classifierId, testDataset)